mattscilipoti/gyst/_posts/2011-05-27-happy-birthday-mom.md

 p.s.
 ---

 It's been fun.
-And yes, it really is my Mom's birtday.
+And yes, it really is my Mom's birthday.
 In a way, this really is a great present.

 Thanks for everything Mom.